bonomani/devmon/docs/USING.md

 ### In foreground
 - Logs are sent to the console, not to the log file (by default)
-- Xymon message are copied to the console (but also sent to the Xymon server)
+- Xymon messages are copied to the console (but also sent to the Xymon server to be able see the result)
 - Graphing information are not sent to the Xymon (by default, to not mess rrd)
-- You dont need to stop Xymon running in background
+- You do not need to stop Xymon running in background
 ```bash
 ./devmon -f -no1                  # Similar as run in background
 ./devmon -de                      # In debug mode, will stop after 1 cycle (automatically in foreground)